nesun3/table-based-ui-sap-cloud-integration/docs/README.md

 1. While it is recommended to use either Insomnia by Kong or Postman as your REST API client, it is not mandatory.
 You can opt for a REST API client of your preference; however, ensure that it supports the preview/rendering of HTML pages.
 For instance, the Advanced Rest Client provides responses in HTML but lacks a preview option.
 In such cases, a workaround is to download and save the response as an *.html file, then drag and drop the HTML file into the browser of your choice.

 The mentioned integration flow will generate an HTML page as a response.
 To preview the HTML page using Postman or Insomnia by Kong, please refer to the corresponding collection name in the table below.
+[Download](https://github.com/nesun3/table-based-ui-sap-cloud-integration/tree/main/build) the Postman or Insomnia collection.

 | Integration Flow Name    | Collection Name        | HTTP Request Name               | HTTP Method | Endpoint                    |
 |--------------------------|------------------------|---------------------------------|-------------|-----------------------------|